duleorlovic/blog/_draft/2016-05-21-docker-and-rails.markdown

 * `FROM ruby:2.7.0` set parent image
 * `COPY local-file /docker/target/folder` copy from local to container.
-Any change to the files will cause rebuilt of this layer
+Any change to the files will cause rebuilt of this layer When copy more than one file the destination must end with a /
 * `WORKDIR /app` change root to the folder
 * `RUN bundle install` run commands is creating new layer so it is good to use `&&` to join all bash commands so it create a single layer, huge RUN command